Do you wonder whether your baby cries too much? It’s useful to know what’s ‘normal’ so here we discuss how much crying you might expect.

 Some babies cry very little for the first two weeks of their lives because they are still sleepy and adapting to life outside the womb.
 As they start to become more awake and alert, they might start to cry more, letting you know what they need.

 Is this really normal?

 Long stretches of crying can start when your little one is around two weeks old and continue until they reach three to four months.
 Inconsolable crying that can last up to five hours a day is a perfectly normal stage of development called the period of PURPLE crying.
-PURPLE is not about the colour – it’s short for: Peak of crying; Unexpected; Resists soothing; Pain-like face; Long lasting; and Evening (NCSBS, 2018).
+PURPLE is not about the colour – it’s short for: Peak of crying; Unexpected; Resists soothing; Pain-like face; Long lasting; and Evening (NCSBS, no date).